 Before joining the U.S. Attorney’s Office, Ms. Severin was a law clerk to the Honorable John E. Sprizzo, District Judge for the Southern District of New York, and a litigation associate at Curtis, Mallet-Prevost, Colt & Mosle.
 While at Curtis, Mallet-Prevost, she was part of a trial team that successfully represented plaintiffs suing Standard Oil Company and Amoco for damages caused by the grounding of the Amoco Cadiz oil tanker off the coast of France.

-After leaving the U.S. Attorney’s Office, Ms. Severin moved to Seattle and entered private practice, where her work focused on white-collar criminal defense and internal investigations.
+After leaving the U.S. Attorney’s Office, Linda Severin moved to Seattle and entered private practice, where her work focused on white-collar criminal defense and internal investigations.
 She was a partner at Bogle & Gates and later founded the firm of Tallman & Severin LLP with Richard C. Tallman.
 After Mr. Tallman became a United States Judge for the Ninth Circuit Court of Appeals, Linda worked in-house for The Boeing Company and, later, for Garvey Schubert Barer.

 Ms. Severin taught trial advocacy as an adjunct instructor at both the University of Washington Law School and New York Law School.
 In Seattle, she was a member of the Criminal Justice Act panel for the Western District of Washington, representing indigent criminal defendants in federal court.
 She also was part of a team of pro bono attorneys representing clients who successfully challenged Washington State ballot initiatives seeking to restrict civil rights for LGBTQ persons.
-Ms. Severin has been a frequent speaker at continuing legal education programs and other legal conferences.
+Linda C. Severin has been a frequent speaker at continuing legal education programs and other legal conferences.